olavea/Lillian-and-Ola-Vea-com/content/blog/2023/2-week/usage-data/index.md

 ---
-title: How to Source useage data into a Gatsbyjs site? 💡
+title: How to Source Useage Data into a Gatsbyjs site? 💡
 author: "@OlaHolstVea"
 date: 2023-01-12
 ---

-On our Gatsby site we want to show useage data for our Twitter tool.
+On our Gatsby site we show useage data for our Twitter tool.
 I will soon tell you how we did it, but first:
 -what is useage data and
 -why do we show useage data?